 The January Term provides for both students and faculty an unusual educational experience.
 Breadth and depth, while vital components of a liberal education, should not constitute the only objectives of the student or of the faculty member in their common pursuit of learning.
-There is a third dimension in this pursuit-intensity-the chief motivation of which must come from within the student, developing most productively in a mutual effort and commiment between student and teacher.
+There is a third dimension in this pursuit-intensity-the chief motivation of which must come from within the student, developing most productively in a mutual effort and comminent between student and teacher.
 The January Term can be a time when the teacher makes available some of his special knowledge and personal interests to the student, in a particularly sustained, conscious, and organized interaction.
 It is hoped that in each class or individualized project the student will have the sense of engaging with his instructor in a cooperative venture, one in which together they explore new areas, and open and extend intellectual horizons.

 The January Term can and does take several directions.
 For one student it is the opportunity to pursue independently, in an organized and guided way, a project or area of study which deeply interests him.
-For another it is an opportunity to enroll in a course even though he has no previous background in the field, or to attempt to master a subject or skill for which he may lack natural aptitude.
+For another it is an opportunity to enrol in a course even though he has no previous background in the field, or to attempt to master a subject or skill for which he may lack natural aptitude.
 For still another it means a time for exploration of an area of interest, such as music or art, unrelated to his regular academic program.
+For a student interested in travel, it is a fine opportunity to join with others in a study tour of another country, learning something of the geography, language and culture of another people.
 For all, it is a period of concentrated study normally beyond the range of the more usual course experiences.
-This fickibility and experimentation in learning which is the special feature of the January Term will thus supplement and enrich the pattern of course work in the two regular semesters.
+This flexibility and experimentation in learning which is the special feature of the January term will thus supplement and enrich the pattern of course work in the two regular semesters.

 The day by day operation of each particular program will depend upon its nature.
 In some cases, all or part of the work may be done off-campus.
 Enrollment in most on-campus courses will be limited to a small number in order to emphasize the individual contact between the instructor and the students.

-The January Term at Western Maryland, then, may be envisioned as a time to cultivate special interests in depth, a time for creative work, a time for experiment, a time for interdisciplinary dialogue, a time to explore art galleries, museums and libraries in the area, a time to engage in special projects, and/or a time for solitary study and reflection.
+The January Term at Western Maryland, then, may be envisioned as a time to cultivate special interests in depth, a time for creative work, a time for experiment, a time for interdisciplinary dialogue, a time to explore art galleries, muscums and libraries in the area, a time to engage in special projects, a time for travel and study abroad, and/or a time for solitary study and reflection.